Configuring Event Brokers in Event Portal

 1. Make sure that your operational event brokers support configuration management from Event Portal.
 The event brokers must be PubSub+ Cloud event broker services or Solace software event brokers or appliances running version 10.5 or later.
 For more information about creating an event broker service in PubSub+ Cloud, see Creating Event Broker Services.

-2. Configure a connection between Event Portal and your operational event brokers in the runtime by setting up an Event Management Agent in Scan from Event Portal mode.
-See Setting Up Event Management Agent Connections.
+2. Configure a connection between your operational event brokers in the runtime and Event Portal using one of the following options:

 3. Enable runtime configuration for the environments containing the model event brokers that represent the operational event brokers you want to configure from Event Portal.
 For more information, see Creating and Managing Environments.